Opale: Propriétés, Vertus et Origine - Petite Vagabonde

 2. Major opal deposits in the world

 III.
-Symbolism, Virtues and Benefits of Opal
+Symbolism, Virtues and Benefits of the Opal

 1. Representation of Creativity and Emotional Expression